edhowland/viper/README.md

 ## Features:

-- Snippets - Ability to record and playback short snippets of commonly used texts.
+- Snippets: Ability to record and playback short snippets of commonly used texts.
-- Copy and Paste: Shift+right, left arrows to select text and Ctrl-C, X and V to Coy, Cut and Paste.
+- Copy and Paste: Shift+right, left arrows to select text and Ctrl-C, X and V to Copy, Cut and Paste.
-- Search and Reverse Search.
-(Ctrl-F. Ctrl-R).
+- Search and Reverse Search: (Ctrl-F. Ctrl-R).
 Ctrl-G to continue searching in the last direction.
-- Replace Replace text in conjunction with search.
+- Replace: Replace text in conjunction with search.
-- Undo/Redo: Ctrl-Z and Ctrl-U will undo the last editor action, and replay them uf needed.
+- Undo/Redo: Ctrl-Z and Ctrl-U will undo the last editor action, and replay them if needed.
 - Package Support: Extends Viper with multiple packages including Viper commands,Aliases and  Ruby library code.
-- Help system, including keyboard help(like VO+k in Mac VoiceOver)
+- Help system: including keyboard help (like VO+k in Mac VoiceOver)

 Note: SimpleCov support has been moved to viper_simplecov Viper package.
 No changes were made to the load_cov, cov or cov_report commands.
 The only new requirement is to load the viper_simplecov package either with the 'package viper_simplecov' command